jreidell/ResumeApi/README.md

 Solution Files:

-1. DBFiles - This is a folder that contains a simple table creation script and an ER Diagram image to show what the db schema should look like upon creation.
+1. RdlNet2018DB - This is a folder that contains a simple table creation script and an ER Diagram image to show what the db schema should look like upon creation.
+The files in this folder are included as a solution folder named DBFiles.

 2. RdlAngUI - ANGULAR 6 JS APP - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and